Alan Webster Neill

 At the end of his speech he stated: "The important planks are those with reference to the restriction of Japanese control of the fishing industry, the immigration of Asiatics, the eight hour law, old age pensions.
 The others are more or less minor matters...
 We stand for a white British Columbia.
 Mr. Speaker, we in British Columbia are sick to death of seeing and hearing people who "stand for a white British Columbia."
 The time for that has passed; we want them to stop standing, pick up their feet, move ahead, make some progress toward bringing about a white British Columbia."

 He was a member of the anti Asiatic League, fighting against rights for Japanese and Chinese Canadians from at least the 1920s on.

 Neill was a strong proponent of Japanese internment and spoke of his distrust of Japanese-Canadians during a speech in February 1942.
 "The fellow dressed up like a white man, speaking our language glibly, is the one who should be interned."

 Amidst the Second World War during a debate in 1943 about Japanese Internment, fellow MP Angus MacInnis described Neill's statements as "flesh-creeping".
 In that speech Neill described Japanese and Chinese Canadians as "a cancer" of "unassimilable people" and that Japanese interned in camps across Canada be deported to Japan after the end of the war.

 A Middle School in Port Alberni was named A W Neill Middle School in his honour.

 Neill Street in the City of Port Alberni, BC is named for him as well as, presumably, the street of the same name in Tofino, BC.

 In 2002, Christopher Stevenson, a student at Malaspina University College, discovered evidence of Neill's racist legacy while doing a history paper on Japanese Internment for a university course.
 Some years later during a discussion on social media, he brought up his findings with Christopher Alemany, a city councillor for Port Alberni, and Rosemarie Buchanan, a school trustee with School District 70.
 They took the issue to their respective elected bodies for consideration and removal of his name from the street and school.
 City Council refused to take action, despite Alemany's efforts, but the school district kept the door open on changing the school's name, pending research and policy work on the issue of renaming generally.

 In 2018, it was discovered that Neill had a racist covenant placed on his house in Port Alberni (built in 1909), forbidding any persons of Asian descent from living in it, aside from servants.
-Alberni District Secondary School, Port Alberni, BC students Sarah Higginson, Katie Sara and Justin McFadden from Anne Ostwald's Social Justice class successfully petitioned to have the covenant removed from the house title.
+Students from Alberni District Secondary School in Port Alberni, BC successfully petitioned to have the covenant removed from the house title.